Why you need to add Social Media to your Marketing Strategy

 That does not, however, mean that companies should ignore social either; indeed in markets such as IT and media, social activity is essential to prove business credibility.

 Know Your Market

-Social marketing is not going to generate leads – it is all about brand building.
+Social marketing will not only generate sales – it is also about building your brand.
 And that means the most critical factor in any social activity is understanding the customer base.
-In a B2B model dependent on the sign-off of a middle aged Financial Director, spending a lot of time on Facebook or Twitter is not going to deliver much value – although it will work well for a B2C business aimed at the 20 to 35 age group.
+In a B2B model dependent on the sign-off of a middle aged Financial Director, spending a lot of time on Facebook or Twitter is not going to deliver much value – although it will work well for a B2C businesses.
 For a market younger than that, Facebook is also out of date – with this generation spending time on Snapchat and Instagram.